At the end of the tutorial you will be able to:

 How many items did you find based on a search of learning AND gaming OR computer games when the results are narrowed to PEER REVIEWED items with a PUBLICATION DATE of 2010 - present?

-Limit for Empirical/Primary Research articles
+Filter results for Empirical/Primary Research articles

 When your professor expects you to use articles describing the results of research conducted by the author, use the METHODOLOGY option in Narrow results by menu.